 Around 15% of the population in Spain has private healthcare, which is lower than the average in developed countries.
 This is because the public healthcare system is so good that many people don’t feel the need to pay for private healthcare.

 The cost of healthcare in Spain is relatively low compared to other developed countries.
 The government subsidizes a large portion of the cost of healthcare, and this keeps the overall cost down.
 In addition, many private healthcare providers offer discounts to expats.

 You will need to pay social security contributions to access public health insurance.
 These are deducted from your salary if you are employed, or you can pay them yourself if you are self-employed.
 The amount you will need to pay depends on your income, but it is typically around 60-100 euros per month.

-The autonomous regions set the amount in social security contributions to healthcare.
+The autonomous regions set the number of social security contributions to healthcare.
 The social security you need to pay depends on the employed and self-employed income.
-If you don’t have a job in pain, you don’t pay health insurance.
+If you don’t have a job, you don’t pay health insurance.

 Private health insurance cost

 Private health insurance is not mandatory in Spain, but you can choose it if you want extra private care.
 The cost of private health insurance depends on the provider and the type of plan you choose.
 Plans can range from around 30 euros per month for a basic policy to 200 euros or more per month for a comprehensive policy.